TutsAlves/TutsAlves/README.md

-- 👋 Hi, I’m @TutsAlves
+- 👋 Olá, eu sou Artur Alves!
-- 👀 I’m interested in ...
+- 🖊 Sou estudante de Análise e Desenvolvimento de Sistemas
-- 🌱 I’m currently learning ...
+- 📙 Desenvolvedor Front-End em formação
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Focado em aprender e ajudar sempre!
-- 📫 How to reach me ...
+- 📫 How to reach me www.linkedin.com/in/artur-mantovani-de-paula-alves-394b4a219

 <!---
 TutsAlves/TutsAlves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.